 In the language Italian, it is possible to attend general-language courses on the advanced level.
-In the Russian, it is possible to attend a course on modern business communication on an advanced level.

 Likewise, the specialization Chinese offers a course on an advanced level that treats in particular economic terminology (http://chinesisch.bwl.uni-mannheim.de).

 Module: Foreign Language Skills III: English